 Those who were in camps furthest away from supplies were hardest hit, like the one at Three Pagoda Pass.
-This is where F Force were based.
-F Force comprised 7,000 men, Australians and British who left Singapore in 1943.
+This is where F Force was based.
+F Force comprised 7,000 men, Australians, and British who left Singapore in 1943.
 At least 1060 Australians and 2036 British died here on the line.
 A death rate of 45%.

 And then we’re here.
 Hellfire Pass.
 This is Konyu Cutting.
-600 metres long, 25 metres deep at the tallest part of the hill.
+600 meters long, 25 meters deep at the tallest part of the hill.

 Cut out almost entirely by hand.

-It was mainly Australians and Kiwis who lived here, died here, suffered here.
-No one more famous than Sir Edward “Weary” Dunlop, a doctor, a surgeon and their leader.
+It was mainly Australians and Kiwis who lived here, died here, and suffered here.
+No one more famous than Sir Edward “Weary” Dunlop, a doctor, a surgeon, and their leader.
 Weary Dunlop’s ashes were scattered here on 25th April 1994, ANZAC day.

-It left me with a deep sense of despair at the torment that men wage on men and such vivid descriptions that I felt nauseous eating for days afterwards.
+It left me with a deep sense of despair at the torment that men wage on men and such vivid descriptions that I felt nauseous eating for days afterward.

 All the while, as we’ve been walking, I can hear the whispered, whistled tune of Colonel Bogey – made famous by the 1957 movie, Bridge on the River Kwai – which although not historically accurate, did (and continues to) raise awareness.